SvenMichaelKlose/tunix/src/bin/lisp/README.md

-All objects are stored on a growing heap, so allocations are as fast as bumping the end-of-heap pointer plus boundary check to trigger the garbage collector.
+All objects are stored on a growing heap, so allocations are as fast as bumping the end-of-heap pointer plus boundary check to trigger the garbage collector just in time.

 | Data type              | heap  |
 |------------------------|-------|